 Chronic fatigue syndrome (CFS) is a name for severe fatigue, for which no medical cause can be found.
 People with CFS are, due to fatigue, no longer able to live the life they were used to.
-For example, they can no longer exercise, not go to school and have no contact with friends or girlfriends anymore.
+For example, they can no longer exercise, go to school or have contact with friends or girlfriends.

 Despite extensive scientific research, no unmistakeable explanation for the cause of chronic fatigue syndrome has been found.
 The research is still in progress.
 Some researchers and doctors look for a purely physical cause.
 Others assume that psychological and psychosocial causes play a role as well.